Unleash/unleash/website/docs/reference/activation-strategies.md

 While activation strategies are defined on the server, the server does not implement the strategies.
 Instead, activation strategy implementation is done client-side.
 This means that it is the client that decides whether a feature should be enabled or not.

-All [server-side client SDKs](../reference/sdks#server-side-sdks) and [Unleash Edge](../reference/unleash-edge) implement the default strategies (and allow you to add your own [custom strategy implementations](../reference/custom-activation-strategies#implementation)).
+All [server-side client SDKs](../reference/sdks#server-side-sdks) and [Unleash Edge](../reference/unleash-edge) implement the default activation strategy.
 The [front-end client SDKs](../reference/sdks#front-end-sdks) do not do the evaluation themselves, instead relying on the [Unleash Edge](../reference/unleash-edge) to take care of the implementation and evaluation.

 When using strategies with constraints, the client must provide the current [Unleash context](unleash-context) to the flag evaluation function for the evaluation to be done correctly.
-All official Unleash client SDKs support the option to pass dynamic context values to the isEnabled function (or the SDK's equivalent).
+All official Unleash client SDKs support the option to pass dynamic context values to the `isEnabled()` function (or the SDK's equivalent).

 If the constraint uses a standard Unleash Context field, set the context field to the value you wish to give it.